 Pulse diagnosis is an ancient technique that has been developed over thousands of years in indigenous medical systems around the world.
 By feeling the wrist pulses on each side of the body a practitioner can get information about the overall health of an individual and the functioning of the different organ systems.

 Practitioners of pulse diagnosis develop their ability to “listen” to a pulse over years of practice.
-Some of my mentors in this art have been listening to pulses for 60 years or more and can accurately determine a pregnancy in its early stages, provide information about medical history or determine underlying causes of disease.
-I have been taking pulses since 2000 and consider myself to be in the very early stages of understanding and mastering this technique.
+Some of Sarah's mentors in this art have been listening to pulses for 60 years or more and can accurately determine a pregnancy in its early stages, provide information about medical history or determine underlying causes of disease.
+Sarah has have been taking pulses for 18 years and consider herself to be in the very early stages of understanding and mastering this technique.
 Pulse diagnosis is a lifelong study.